SondaSengupta/sondasengupta.github.io/_posts/2014-10-19-a-very-merry-unconference-to-all.markdown

 ---
 layout: post
-title:  "A Very Merry Unconference to All"
+title:  A Very Merry Unconference at Barcamp 2014
 date:   2014-10-19
 ---

 What, you don't know what an unconference is?
 It is an unbirthday for technology.

 The concept of BarCamp has been around since 2005 and it is an attendee-driven event made by users for users.
 What that means in practice is that anyone with motivation and sponsorship can create a BarCamp for their hometown, and the content of the event is directly in the attendee's hands.

 It's my first time attending BarCamp.
 I'm an introvert by nature so meeting lots of strangers at a large conference for seven hours is not my most favorite thing to do, but I had a wonderful time.
 Nashville's tech community is truly a great group filled with helpful, friendly people, so a stranger is just someone that you haven't gotten around to talking to just yet.
 Within two minutes, you'll be exchanging each other's thoughts about the latest projects and technologies and commenting about the wonderful pie served at lunch.